top of page

 Value-Added Services from Each Option

-DJs usually provide tech perks, such as online planning portals for playlists and timelines, and may include lighting or photo booths in their packages.
+Bands often serve as MCs!
+They manage announcements and may learn special songs for your first dance at no extra cost.
+DJs usually provide tech perks, such as online planning portals for playlists and timelines.
+They may also include lighting or photo booths in their packages.

 Deposit Requirements and Cancellation Policies

 Wedding professionals protect their calendars carefully.
 Most bands require a 50% deposit upfront, with the balance due by the wedding day.
+DJ deposits are usually 25-30% to secure the date.

 Cancellation policies differ significantly.
 Bands often have non-refundable deposits if canceled within 3-6 months.
 DJs generally offer more flexible policies, sometimes providing partial refunds closer to the date.